amirmazmi/amirmazmi.github.io/_posts/2020-12-07-battery-charger.md

 [comment]: <> (insert image of fan and module)

+[comment]: <> (insert image of power bank)

-&emsp;&emsp;As I was previously living abroad and did not have the space (living in small apartments) or the tools (most of it was left back home, again small apartment), now that the virus forced all of us into lockdown at home, I decided it was time to restart my tinkering.
+&emsp;&emsp;As I was previously living abroad and did not have the space (lived in small apartments) or the tools (most of it was left back home, again small apartments), now that the virus forced all of us into lockdown at home, I decided it was time to restart my tinkering.
 First, would be to focus on the batteries first.
-Starting with the assumption that I could always charge batteries using power bricks
+Starting with the assumption that I could always charge batteries using power bricks.

+&emsp;&emsp;The following parts were purchased from different online sources.

+[comment]: <> (battery)
+[comment]: <> (charge controller)
+[comment]: <> (power brick)